komal-priyya/AI-powered--Todo-App/README.md

 🌸 AI-Powered Todo App
+--

 A modern and smart Todo application built with React and Tailwind CSS, enhanced with AI features using Ollama (LLaMA 3).

-This app not only lets you manage tasks but also helps you improve tasks and break them into actionable steps using AI.
+This app not only lets you manage tasks but also helps you improve tasks and break them into actionable steps using AI
 ---------------------------------------------------------------------------